 The La Sportiva Kataki is the turbo-charged version of one of our favorite shoes of all time, the La Sportiva Katana.
 The Kataki features the same speed lacing system and the same comfy, sock-like tongue as the Katana, plus the S-heel made popular in the La Sportiva Skwama.
 The Kataki is a little narrower and a touch more symmetrical than the Katana, making it an excellent choice for the slender footed crowd that loves shoes like the La Sportiva Muira.
 Our testers were impressed with its edging and crack climbing abilities but thought that it wasn't as comfortable as the Katana for multi-pitch climbing.
-For single pitch climbing where performance is more important than comfort, the Kataki is a formidable weapon against gravity, jamming and smearing equally well, earning these shoes our Top Pick for Crack Climbing.
+For single pitch climbing where performance is more important than comfort, the Kataki is a formidable weapon against gravity, jamming and smearing equally well, earning these shoes our Editors' Choice Award.

 La Sportiva Kataki Review